Growing corn using the hill method is a great solution for those of you that would like to grow some corn in your small garden.

 Watch out for wind

-Be aware that when you are growing corn using the hill method is the hills of corn are pretty vulnerable to strong winds.
-I have found that when the stalks get tall and full sized that they lean over and weigh each other down in a wind storm.
+Be aware that when you are growing corn using the hill method, the hills of corn are pretty vulnerable to strong winds.
+I have found that when the stalks get tall and full-sized that they lean over and weigh each other down in a wind storm.
 If some of the stalks fall over in the wind you can usually pound a large stake or post in the center of the hill.
 Then tie the stalks back up using some twine wrapped around all the stalks and the post.

 If your garden is in a really windy area it might be best to do some preventive measures early on.
 By putting a stake and some twine in, once the stalks reach their full height just before they tassel.
 I think the fact that the stalks are so close together just makes them a big target for high winds!

 We have been growing corn using the hill method successfully now for 6 years.
 We usually use it to grow popcorn.
 My in-laws have been using it for 8 years to grow sweet corn.
-If you have always wanted to grow corn but didn’t think you had space.
-Try growing corn using the hill method next year and you will see how awesome it will work for you as well!!!
+So planting corn in a small garden can be done successfully.
+If you have always wanted to grow corn but didn’t think you had space, try growing corn using the hill method next year and you will see how awesome it will work for you as well!!!